 (No ratings)

-Dr. Kevin P. Smidt, MD is an orthopedic reconstructive surgeon in Pickerington, OH specializing in adult orthopedic reconstructive surgery.
+Dr. Kevin Patrick Smidt, MD is an orthopedic reconstructive surgeon in Pickerington, OH specializing in adult orthopedic reconstructive surgery.
 He graduated from University of Cincinnati College of Medicine.
-Dr. Kevin P. Smidt, MD is affiliated with Orthopedic One, Mount Carmel Health System, Ohio Health, Grant Medical Center and ORTHOPEDIC ONE, INC.
+Dr. Kevin Patrick Smidt, MD is affiliated with Orthopedic One, Mount Carmel Health System and Ohio Health.

 Hip Replacement